blakeolsen/elevator_control_system/README.md

 * The user can request the state of any particular elevator or all of the elevator
 * floor numbers begin at floor 1 and count up to the number of floors specified
 * elevator numbers begin at 1 and count up to the number of elevators specified
-* all elevators begin on floor 1
+* all elevators begin on random floors

 ## Syntax